bernie-skipole/indipydriver/docs/source/usage/queflow.rst

 If IPyServer is used, comms.Port_RX places the parsed xmldata into an IPyServer.serverreaderque.

-An ipyserver._DriverComms object is created for each driver.

-The IPyServer.asyncrun() coroutine reads data from IPyServer.serverreaderque and copies it to each drivers readerque, this copy function checks the xmldata gets to the right driver.
+The IPyServer.asyncrun() coroutine reads data from IPyServer.serverreaderque, it checks the xmldata, and if ok, passes it to the right driver readerque.

+If received devicename is not given (getProperties) it is passed to every driver readerque.

+If received devicename matches a device in a driver served by IPyServer, the received data is passed to that driver.

+If the devicename does not belong to this server, check if any driver is snooping on this device (by testing the other drivers snoopall, snoopdevices, snoopvectors attributes), and if so, places a copy in that drivers readerque.

-The drivers _read_readerque() co-routine reads the IPyDriver.readerque and checks it, and either puts the data either into a device 'dataque', or into the drivers snoopque, where it is immediately handled by the drivers _snoophandler() coroutine where snoopevents are created, and the driver snoopevent(event) coroutine is called where the event is handled by user code.
+The drivers _read_readerque() co-routine reads the IPyDriver.readerque and checks it, and either puts the data into a device 'dataque', or into the drivers snoopque, where it is immediately handled by the drivers _snoophandler() coroutine where snoopevents are created, and the driver snoopevent(event) coroutine is called where the event is handled by user code.

 If set into a device.dataque, the device coroutine _handler() gets the data, checks it, and puts it into the correct propertyvector.dataque